caas-team/py-kube-downscaler/README.md

 `--burst`

-: Optional: The maximum number of requests a KubeDownscaler can send at once above the QPS limit for (default: 0, meaning qps control is disabled) Burst must be greater-equal than qps
+: Optional: maximum number of requests a KubeDownscaler can send at once above the QPS limit for (default: 0, meaning burst control is disabled) Burst must be greater-equal than qps

-: Optional: Maximum number of requests per second allowed when communicating with the Kubernetes API.
-Used for client-side rate limiting (0 disables rate limiting).

 `--max-retries-on-throttling`